ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ```
 This confirms the correct site names for use in the move command.

-An output that is similar to the following example is displayed for (private plan/pod)
+An output that is similar to the following example is displayed for private cloud

 ```
 Name:                           TargetSite